fai-noo/ddeonu_music/README.md

-# 🎵 React Music Player
+# 🎵 React Music Player Kpop especially Enhypen and Sunoo

 A simple and elegant **Music Player App** built with React.
 This app allows users to play, pause, and navigate through songs with a clean and modern UI.
 It also features **synchronized lyrics** so you can sing along just like karaoke 🎤✨.